Government Support for Business

 Financing and Export Support

 The Federal Government established a Business Credit Availability Program (BCAP) to help Canadian businesses obtain financing during the current period of significant uncertainty.
-The BCAP will support access to financing for Canadian businesses in all sectors and regions. *UPDATED*: This program will be expanded to accommodate mid-sized businesses with larger financing needs.
-Support for mid-market businesses will include loans of up to $60 million per company, and guarantees of up to $80 million.
+The BCAP will support access to financing for Canadian businesses in all sectors and regions.
+This program has been expanded to accommodate mid-sized businesses with larger financing needs.
+Support for mid-market businesses will include loans of up to $60 million per company, and guarantees of up to $80 million. *UPDATED*: BCAP has been extended to June 2021.

 The Government of Canada’s Canada Emergency Business Account will provide up to $40,000 in interest-free loans to qualifying businesses, with up to $10,000 of the sum forgivable if the business meets certain conditions.
 To qualify, these organizations will need to demonstrate they paid between $20,000 to $1.5 million in total payroll in 2019.
-Business owners may apply for this support through their banks and credit unions.
+Business owners may apply for this support through their banks and credit unions. *UPDATED*: The application deadline for CEBA has been extended from August 31, 2020 to October 31, 2020.
 More details available on the federal FAQ site.

 Export Development Canada: is helping Canadian exporters access capital, secure financing, and grow their capital.
 With a suite of financial and insurance solutions, get expert insights and trade information.